 The advisor should assist the student organization to adhere to all University policies, as well as federal and state law.
 Furthermore, the student officers are to know where policies are listed, what the policies are, why they exist, and the channels to be followed for changes, revisions or exceptions.
 Student organization programming/events may require liability insurance, safety and security cost for event planning.
 The policies are listed in the Student Organization Handbook.
-The Office of Student Programs & Leadership Development is the designee who can respond to questions concerning the interpretation or application of policies and regulations.
+Student Involvement and the Dean of Students Office are the designees who can respond to questions concerning the interpretation or application of policies and regulations.

 SICC and the University are grateful for the work faculty/staff advisors do for student organizations at SFSU.
 The faculty/staff advisor is encouraged to contact us with any questions or concerns.
 SICC staff are happy to assist any way possible.